What’s the Processing Time for P Visas in 2025?

 Dealing with the U.S. immigration process is complicated, particularly for temporary performers and athletes.
 In 2025, processing times have stabilized but still demand careful planning, on-time filing, and strong documentation to prevent delays.

-Need Help Navigating the P Visa Process?
+Need Help Navigating the P Visa Process in 2025?

 Have our knowledgeable immigration lawyers advise you on your next step.
 Book your consultation today.